ewang2002/ewang2002/README.md

 I'm Edward, a fourth year undergraduate student at the [University of California San Diego](http://ucsd.edu/) majoring in [Mathematics & Computer Science](https://math.ucsd.edu/students/undergraduate/ma30-math-computer-science-b-s/).

 Currently,
-- I'm relaxing.

-In the near future,
-- I will be an instructional assistant for an introduction to programming course for the Winter 2024 quarter.
+- I am an instructional assistant for an introduction to programming course for the Winter 2024 quarter.

 <details>
 <summary>More Information.</summary>